What is the main source of law authorising this entity form?

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-EUR 25,000.00 is the minimum share capital and it can be provided in cash or as an in-kind contribution.
-One-third of the share capital must comprise of shares that are paid in cash.
-If the contributions are paid in cash at least 25 % of the minimum issuance amount of each share should be paid prior to submitting the application for incorporation.
-If the shares are partially paid in cash, and partially by entering an in-kind contribution, the portion paid in cash must be fully paid, prior to submitting the application for incorporation.
+EUR 25,000.00 is the minimum share capital, which can be in cash or as an in-kind contribution.
+One-third of the share capital must consist of shares that are paid for in cash.
+If the contributions are paid in cash, at least 25% of the minimum issuance amount of each share should be paid prior to submitting the application for incorporation.
+If the shares are partially paid for in cash, and partially by an in-kind contribution, the portion paid for in cash must be fully paid, prior to submitting the application for incorporation.

-Monetary contributions are paid to the bank account of the d.d. and the bank issues a confirmation on the paid amount.
+Monetary contributions are paid to the bank account of the d.d. and the bank issues a confirmation of the paid amount.
 Procedures for opening a bank account differ, depending on the chosen bank.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-The company when registered receives the identification number ( “matična številka”) and tax number.
-If necessary, the company must acquire an identification number for VAT by registering for VAT purposes with the Slovenian tax authority.
+The company receives the identification number (matična številka) and tax number upon registration.
+If necessary, the company must acquire an identification number for VAT purposes with the Slovenian tax authority.

 What is the title of the applicable company registry?

-Central register of dematerialized securities ( “Centralni register nematerializiranih vrednostnih papirjev”)
+Central register of dematerialised securities (Centralni register nematerializiranih vrednostnih papirjev).

 The information listed below must be filed at the AJPES and is publicly available:

-The shareholders are not evident from the business register, however a list of shareholders may be obtained from Central Securities Clearing Corporation (“KDD” ).
+The shareholders are not included in the business register; however a list of shareholders may be obtained from Central Securities Clearing Corporation (KDD).

 In Slovenia there is the register of 'beneficial ownership' (UBO Register) and d.d. must enter the ultimate beneficial owner in the UBO Register.